jordanconnelly/configure-ad/README.md

  <p>
  </p>
 <br />
  While the DC-1 is deploying you can go ahead and create the Client-1 VM (Windows 10) in Azure.
-Make sure to file Client-1 in the same Resource Group you just created as well as putting it in the same region.Proceed to the Networking tab to select the same Virtual Network as DC-1, in this case I named it "AD-Lab-vnet".
+Make sure to file Client-1 in the same Resource Group you just created as well as putting it in the same region.
+Proceed to the Networking tab to select the same Virtual Network as DC-1, in this case I named it "AD-Lab-vnet".
 <p>
 <img src="https://imgur.com/fDtS7fa.png">
 <img src="https://imgur.com/xpIX3mv.png">